ParasSharma7/Alexa-BackUp/README.md

 1. Alexa shall backup all content present in the directory where this folder is stored.

-2. The working directory can be changed by editting the `settings.py` file.
+2. The working directory can be changed by editting `cfg['CWD']` in the `settings.py` file.

-3. It is advisable to have a default bucket to upload to.
-This can be set in the `bucket` file.
+3. The download directory can be changed by editting `cfg['DOWNLOAD']` in the `settings.py` file.

-4. Ensure `cfg['B_BUCKET']` is modified.
-The value under it is a bucket meant to store timestamps of previous backups.
+4. It is advisable to have a default bucket to upload to.
+This can be set in the `.\user\bucket` file.

 ## GUI
 1. Create a IAM account.